-At the time of writing, there aren’t many DAB radios on the market that let you record from the radio onto a USB stick, but we have found two good options, the Roberts Stream65i and Blutune 200.
+At the time of writing, there aren’t many DAB radios on the market that let you record from the radio onto a USB stick, but we have found one good option, the Roberts Blutune 200.

 Roberts Blutune 200

-Like the Roberts Stream 65i, the Blutune 200 is a top-quality radio with a high price to match.
-It lets you not only record onto a USB drive, but also use the USB socket for charging a smartphone or other device.
+The Blutune 200 is a top-quality radio with a high price to match.
+It lets you not only record onto a USB drive but also use the USB socket for charging a smartphone or other device.
 The USB drive can play audio files in MP3 or WMA format.

 In addition to USB playback and recording, the Blutune 200 Sound System is packed with features including an FM/DAB/DAB+ radio, Bluetooth, an SD card reader and an alarm clock that allows you to wake up to an audio file from a USB drive.